felipecostacouto/CloudResumeChallengeAWS/README.md

 ### Requirements

-To complete the Cloud Resume Challenge (AWS Version), please adhere to the following requirements:
+To complete the Cloud Resume Challenge I used the following requirements:

 1. **HTML**:
    - Your resume must be created using HTML. ✅